If you’re seeking the best travel insurance for backpackers and solo travellers, you’ve come to the right place.

-The person simply did not read the fine print or bought the wrong travel insurance to cover for their needs.
+However, in some cases, it mightn’t be the insurers fault – the traveller simply didn’t read the fine print or bought the wrong travel insurance for their needs.

-Although many of us skip over the lengthy “terms and conditions” disclaimers and tick the “agree” box on many websites, doing this with your travel insurance could land you in big trouble.
+Although many of us skim over the lengthy “terms and conditions” disclaimers and tick the “agree” box on many websites, doing this with your travel insurance could land you in trouble.

-Whilst it can be boring, the fine print is often where your insurance provider will include exclusions of loopholes, giving them an out for certain coverage.
+Whilst it can be tedious and possibly a bit dry and boring, the fine print is often where your insurance provider includes exclusions, giving them an out for certain coverage.

 This is why you should always read and understand the fine print before making your purchase.

 How to Buy Good Travel Insurance – Backpackers & Solo Travellers

 I know you’re probably thinking…